OPERATION SIMMONDS

 The story behind the name

-Disaster Relief Australia has a proud military background, and as part of our respect to our veteran roots when we deploy a disaster relief operation we name it after a local veteran in honour of their service to the community, and in turn ours.
+DRA has a proud military background, and as part of our respect to our veteran roots when we deploy a disaster relief operation we name it after a local veteran in honour of their service to the community, and in turn ours.

-Operation Simmonds is named after Corporal Edley Simmonds and Private James Simmonds.
+Operation Simmonds is named after Corporal Edley Simmonds (pictured) and Private James Simmonds.
 The pair were brothers from Forbes and served in the 2/31 Battalion AIF.
 They were killed in action on the Kokoda Track within a short time of each other 10 November 1942.
 Edley was 29 and James 28.
 They are buried at Port Moresby (Bomana) War Cemetery, Bomana, Papua New Guinea.

 Operation Simmonds is named in their honour with the blessing of their family descendants.